mbbischoff/tumblr-terminal-theme/README.md

 *A Mac OS X Terminal Theme That Matches the Tumblr Dashboard*

 I work at Tumblr and I use Terminal.
 One day I decided that my Terminal should match my Tumblr Dashboard, so this is the product of that.
+If you love Tumblr and Terminal, [we’re hiring](http://tumblr.com/jobs).

 ## Install